Song: Shivadam Shivanamam Song from Mazhavillu (1999)

 This life has attained salvation, complete with love,

-With your blessings, hey Parvati with soft heart
+With your blessings, hey Parvati, with a soft heart

 Thirujadaykkullililakiyunarunnu